- What is a 'Greek' organization?

 There are several different types of fraternities and sororities, sometimes referred to as Greek-letter organizations; social, honorary, service, and pre-professional are all examples.
 Fraternities and sororities may be defined as a group of individuals joined together by common goals and aspirations.
 Fraternities and sororities were founded on, among many things, sisterhood/brotherhood, loyalty, and service.
 The Greek letters that represent these organizations' names are meant to remind members of their founding ideals.
 All of Syracuse University’s fraternities and sororities are chapters of national or international organizations.

 All of the fraternities and sororities at Syracuse University are chapters of national or international organizations.
-Each chapter falls under one of the six governing councils: Interfraternity Council (IFC), National Association of Latino Fraternal Organizations (NALFO), Multicultural Greek Council (MGC), National Pan-Hellenic Conference (NPHC), Panhellenic Council (NPC), and the Professional Fraternity Council (PFC).
+Each chapter falls under one of the six governing councils: Interfraternity Council (IFC), National Association of Latino Fraternal Organizations (NALFO), Multicultural Greek Council (MGC), National Pan-Hellenic Council (NPHC), National Panhellenic Conference (NPC), and the Professional Fraternity Council (PFC).
 All Syracuse University recognized fraternities and sororities are a part of one of these councils and are held accountable to their policies, rules, and regulations.
 View a full listing of sororities, fraternities, and professional fraternities at Syracuse University.

 There is a different process for joining organizations, depending on the governing council.
 National Panhellenic Conference (NPC) recruitment begins during the spring semester and consists of two weekends of organized activities through which 13 Panhellenic sororities introduce themselves to potential new members.
 The Interfraternity Council has a formal recruitment process during the fall and spring semesters, in which the fraternities provide formal information sessions.
 Brothers and alumni discuss the unique aspects of their chapter with prospective members, financial obligations, time commitments, and membership requirements.

 National Pan-Hellenic Council, National Association of Latino Fraternal Organizations, Multicultural Greek Council, and Professional Fraternity Council allows students to solicit membership through informationals.
 Based on mutual interest of the potential member, the chapter will then extend a membership offer.
 Those who accept the offer will then go through the new membership process to become fully initiated brothers and sisters.